 Location can also play a large role in the affordability of relocation and travel.
 For the most part, we’ve found these areas to be the most budget-friendly for Digital Nomad Life:

 - SE Asia (Thailand, Cambodia, Malaysia, Vietnam, Laos, etc.)

 - Parts of Eastern Europe (particularly the Czech Republic, Croatia and Serbia)

-There are a lot of resources out there, including websites that rank Internet and WiFi access and suitability for remote work in various countries around the globe (eg. nomadlist.com).
+There are a lot of resources out there, including websites that rank Internet and WiFi access and suitability for remote work and Digital Nomad Life in various countries around the globe (eg. nomadlist.com).
 The popularity of social media also provides a ‘community’ support for like-minded people.

-While not every career translates well to freelance or independent work, we are fortunate to have come from careers that have allowed for a relatively easy transition.
+While not every career translates well to freelance or independent work, we are fortunate to have come from careers that have allowed for a relatively easy transition to Digital Nomad Life.
 Andrew’s background is in web development, graphic design and project management.
 Kristen has worked in the interior design and architecture industries, with some experience in project management as well.
 These both work well for our Digital Nomad Life.

-For now, our plans are to continue travelling through to the end of 2018- and hopefully beyond.
+For now, our plans are to continue travelling as long as it suits us.

 We hope you’ll follow along with our adventures!